LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

 This version probably uses more memory, as we need to remember all `CandidateNode` because any live `FutureNode` may be referencing them, and a `CandidateNode` itself has parents.
 It should be possible to prune them if it gets too large, although a lot of indices would need to be adjusted, so for now, we don't worry about pruning that tree (which we store as a `Vec` and the references to the parent are indirect through the use of indices).
 However, this version can use threads much more easily.
 It's enough to wrap all the `Vec` inside a `Mutex`.

-However, this version has an even better advantage.
-It's now trivial to perform the search breadth-first!
+And what's more, it is now trivial to perform the search breadth-first instead!
 With the recursive version, we were stuck performing a depth-first search, which is unfortunate, because the first valid paths which would be found would be the deepest.
 But now that we have our own work queue, if we keep it sorted by depth, we can easily switch to running breadth-first.
 Shorter paths feel better, because there's less hops to go through, and less things that could go wrong:

 ```rust
 #[derive(Clone, PartialEq, Eq, PartialOrd, Ord)] // <- now it's comparable